-Homework is due at 6:30 PM EST on the assigned due date.
+Homework is due at 6:00 PM EST on the assigned due date.
 I WILL NOT accept late homework unless the student has made arrangements with me prior to the assignment's due date.
 PRIOR ARRANGEMENTS MUST BE MADE NO LATER THAN 12 PM ON THE DUE DATE.
-You have unlimited attempts to re-submit updated copies of your assignments in Canvas until the due date/time, and I will only consider the most recent, on-time submission for grading.